muratk3n/thirdwave/en/tweets/2020/week4.md

 ---

 Greenwald is charged?
-GG did a lot helping Snowden to get his message out.
+GG did a lot for Snowden to get his message out.
 Not good optics for Bolsonaro gov. If u did not tolerate [Goebbels](https://boingboing.net/2020/01/18/wagner-the-dog.html) u shouldnt tolerate this.